 The terms of the Nigerian Communications Act state that the Commission may vary the technical parameters of licenses subject to on-going co-ordination activities with neighbouring countries.
-The variance of such parameters will usually take the form of a Memorandum of Understanding (MoU) with foreign regulators and further parties.
+The variance of such parameters will usually take the form of a Memorandum of Understanding (MoU) with foreign Regulators and further parties.
 Such a MoU would seek to place restrictions on the native operator's signal strength permissible at the neighbouring country's borders.
 The Commission expects to reach such agreements with neighbouring countries to implement reciprocal restrictions on native operators.
 Nigerian licensees will be required to comply with the terms of those agreements.
 The license includes a requirement for operators to comply with the conditions of future MoUs.
+The Commission complies with ITU Coordination Procedures specified in the Radio Regulation.